Totobi123/PromptVideo-3/replit.md

 - **Enhanced Video/Image Mix**: Strengthened AI prompt to ensure proper mix of both videos (60-70%) and images (30-40%) across all segments
 - **Gospel Category Added**: New faith-based content category with appropriate structure, tone, and visual preferences

+### November 2, 2025
+Replaced Pixabay with FreeSound for background music:
+- **FreeSound Integration**: Switched from Pixabay to FreeSound API for better quality and variety of background music
+- **Attribution Support**: System now displays music creator and license information to comply with Creative Commons requirements
+- **Enhanced Music Search**: Improved mood-to-keyword mapping for more accurate music selection based on video mood
+- **Music Preview & Download**: Users can preview, download, and view attribution for the selected background music

 ### October 31, 2025
 Added mood-based voice selection and background music generation:
 - **Mood-Based Voice Selection**: Each mood now automatically selects an appropriate voice from Murf.ai (Happy uses Terrell, Casual uses Natalie, Sad uses Clint, Promotional uses Wayne, Enthusiastic uses Ken)
-- **Background Music Generation**: System automatically selects royalty-free background music from Kevin MacLeod's incompetech.com library based on the selected mood
+- **Background Music Generation**: System automatically selects royalty-free background music based on the selected mood
 - **Music Preview & Download**: Users can preview and download the selected background music directly from the results page
 - **Enhanced Results Display**: New VoiceAndMusicInfo component displays selected voice and music information with interactive controls